appvia/tako/docs/reference/config-params.md

 ### workload.readinessProbe.initialDelay

 Defines how long to wait before the first readiness probe runs for the workload.
-See official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
+See the official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

 #### Default: `1m`